The latest Maine Nursing Forecaster predicts that the state will be down more than 3,000 nurses by 2025.

 A substantial portion of Maine's nursing workforce, 43%, is at or approaching retirement age.
 The crisis is more pronounced among nursing educators, with 74% reaching retirement age, according to information from St. Joseph at the time of the announcement.

 Early in 2016, the University of New England said it was also tackling health care education from a different angle, with the establishment of an online graduate degree program in health information technology.
+But Dr. Jennifer Morton, director of UNE's Department of Nursing, said nursing also is one of the many health professions programs offered at the university that are growing and evolving to meet the needs of the market.

 Bangor Daily News reported that Maine now graduates about 970 nurses per year, adding that state officials announced plans Tuesday to increase nurse-training opportunities within Maine, including a Maine Summit that will be hosted by the LePage administration and the University of Maine system in the coming months.